pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 - **Security**: Lattice-based cryptography offers enhanced security by resisting both classical and quantum attacks.
 This ensures the Abelian blockchain remains resilient against future quantum threats, protecting the integrity and confidentiality of user data and transactions.

 - **Efficiency**: These algorithms are optimized for performance, enabling secure and efficient transaction processing.
-Leveraging lattice-based cryptographic techniques, Abelian ensures ~~that~~ the network handles a high volume of transactions without compromising speed or security.
+Leveraging lattice-based cryptographic techniques, Abelian ensures the network handles a high volume of transactions without compromising speed or security.

 - **Scalability**: The scalability of lattice-based techniques enables the network to grow while maintaining security and efficiency.
 This positions Abelian to support a growing user base, fostering broader adoption and usage.